oxheadalpha/nft-tutorial/README.md

 - NFT transfer command
 - Configuration commands to bootstrap Tezos network and configure address aliases

-The commands will be explained in more details below.
+The commands will be explained in more detail below.
 You can always run

 ```sh
 $ tznft --help